 • The real concern: Eventually and gradually over time the financial burden on taxpayers might be too great to pay money to retirees-primarily because the population ratio of older retired people to younger working people will be much greater than it is today.
-This will need to be properly addressed by increasing taxes or reducing benefits if and when that happens, not before.
+This will need to be properly addressed by increasing taxes or reducing benefits when it happens.
+Because SS is a pay as you go program, there no urgency about doing this before this problem is actually experienced-although it wouldn't be a bad idea to have an agreed on plan beforehand.